 Any message to all the millennials who have grown up falling in love to and with this song?

 “Honestly, the only thing I want to tell people is that I really want this video to go far and wide.
 I am not one to think of numbers and all on Instagram.
 I’ve always kept it organic and I want this also to go viral organically.
 I feel it would just be the best thing for everyone!
 Forget about me, but the artist, singer, and director are so so talented and so creative.
 I hope this opens newer avenues for them as well!”

-We’d surely love to hear the full song in this version, wouldn’t you too?
+We’d sure love to hear the full song in this version, wouldn’t you, too?